"Harnessing NYC's Natural Areas: Boosting Health and Well-Being by Connecting

 - Siddhartha Sanchez, Executive Director, Bronx River Alliance

-New York City boasts more than 10,000 acres of forests, wetlands, streams, and other wild landscapes—providing access to nature for the millions of New Yorkers without the means to visit hiking trails or waterfronts in the Hudson Valley, Long Island, and beyond.
+New York City boasts more than 12,000 acres of city-managed forests, wetlands, streams, and other wild landscapes—providing access to nature for the millions of New Yorkers without the means to visit hiking trails or waterfronts in the Hudson Valley, Long Island, and beyond.
 These wild places are hugely important for the well-being of New Yorkers and their communities, especially at a time when New Yorkers are more stressed, more screen-bound, and more disconnected than ever.
 But despite their enormous potential, relatively few New Yorkers are even aware of the city’s natural areas and access to them is highly uneven.
 At the same time, New York City’s natural areas are under growing strain, compounded by inadequate resources and the impact of climate change.